 - Write a descriptive CTA (not: “next, shop, continue”) but: “take the quiz, view mattresses, buy now”

 - Use encapsulation and color contrast to make the call-to-action stand out

-- Make CTA’s benefit oriented (what’s in it for me?)
+- Make CTA’s benefit-oriented (what’s in it for me?)

 If your offer is available to all customers, the offer will have no added value to the receiver.
 Make sure the receiver has a clear reason not to unsubscribe from your SMS list.
 Therefore, it is important to always let him know he has just received an exclusive offer.
 You can choose to -for example- add the word SMS to the discount code or by stating this is a VIP-only offer.
-Or you can choose to add a personalised bar/QR code to the landing page.
+Or you can choose to add a personalized bar/QR code to the landing page.

-4. Personalise SMS campaigns
+4. Personalized SMS campaigns

 Because SMS campaigns are such a powerful tool, your company is not the only one asking for your customer’s attention via this channel.
 Your message should be worth the read.
-Therefore, personalisation is crucial.
-There are several ways to successfully personalise a message to increase its value.
+Therefore, personalization is crucial.
+There are several ways to successfully personalize a message to increase its value.
 Consider adding the name of the receiver, using merge tags regarding locations or previous purchases.
 Adding your own name isn’t a bad idea either.